vfarcic/devops26/manuscript/10-versioning.md

 For technical users, we need something more specific and less random, so let's take a look at the release identifiers of some of the software we are already using.

 I am currently running `kubectl` version `v1.13.2`, and my Kubernetes cluster is `1.12.6-gke.10`.
-My Helm client and server (tiller) are both at the version `v2.12.1`.
+My Helm client is at the version `v2.12.1` (I'm not using tiller).
 I have `jx` CLI version `1.3.1074` and Git `2.17.2`.
 What do all those versions have in common?
 They all contain three numbers, with an optional prefix (e.g., `v`) or a suffix (e.g., `-gke.10`).
 All those tools are using semantic versioning.
 That's the versioning engineers should care about.
 That's the versioning most of us should use.

 ## Semantic Versioning Explained